Driffield: Sport

-Driffield was formerly home to Driffield Mariners Football Club, who have won three Hull Sunday League titles in recent years.
-Now to this present day, there are two main men's team who both play at the second highest league in the East Riding.
-Driffield Junior Football Club and Driffield Evening Institute who both play in the Humber Premier League Division One.
-Driffield also has its own football league, Driffield and District League and was founded in 1919 and currently only has 1 division which consists of 9 teams from within Driffield and district.
+Driffield was formerly home to Driffield Mariners Football Club, who won three Hull Sunday League titles in recent years.
+Now to this present day, there are two men's teams: Great Driffield AFC, who play in the Humber Premier League Premier Division, and Great Driffield Rovers, who play in the East Riding County League Championship.
+Driffield used to have its own football league, Driffield and District League which was founded in 1919 before its final season was declared null and void due to the COVID-19 pandemic in 2020.

 The town has a cricket club, the first team of which play in the ECB Yorkshire Premier League North.
-First class cricketers Andrew Gale, Richard Pyrah, Steven Patterson, Jonny Bairstow, Ishara Amerasinghe and Abid Ali have all played for the club.
+First class cricketers Andrew Gale, Rich Pyrah, Steven Patterson, Jonny Bairstow, Ishara Amerasinghe and Abid Ali have all played for the club.

 Driffield RUFC is a member of the RFU and Yorkshire RFU, playing its senior fixtures in the Regional 1 North East and Women's Championship North 2 leagues.
 The club field five senior teams (four men's and a women's), a colts team (both boys and girls) and mini/juniors (at every age group from under 7's to under 17's).

 Driffield Hockey Club play their home matches at Driffield Sports Centre and currently field three men's teams and four ladies' teams, as well as juniors and vets sections.
 For a catchment area the size of Driffield, the club is relatively successful, with both the men's and ladies first XIs being promoted from their respective YHA Yorkshire Premier Divisions at the end of the 2013–14 season (6th tier of English Hockey) to the North League Division 2 East and North League Division 2 South East respectively (5th tier of English Hockey).

 Driffield has an 18-hole golf club that has been at its present location since 1934.

 Driffield featured on the route of the 2017 Tour de Yorkshire.

 Driffield has a sports centre located on Bridlington Road, which opened in 2009 replacing the old sports centre (now owned by Driffield School).
 The new sports centre includes a main pool and learner pool, sports hall, a 50-piece gym, and a studio/multi-use room.